2. Setting up Git

 Set your line ending treatment configuration.

-Great, let's move on to the final piece of config we must set before using Git.
+Great, let's move on to the final piece of configuration we must set before using Git.

 Next step